smoulderme/cert-manager-webhook-hetzner/README.md

 ```

 ### Credentials
 In order to access the Hetzner API, the webhook needs an API token.
+You can get the API token in the [Hetzner DNS Web Console](https://dns.hetzner.com/settings/api-token).

-If you choose another name for the secret than `hetzner-secret`, ensure you modify the value of `secretName` in the `[Cluster]Issuer`.
+If you choose another name for the secret than `hetzner-secret`, ensure you modify the value of `secretName` in the `[Cluster]Issuer` and change it in the Helm Chart values.
 The secret for the example above will look like this:
 ```yaml
 apiVersion: v1